Heyonka1364/reading-notes-102d43/README.md

 **Growth Mindset**

--*Never* compare yourself to others becasue you might be starting at a different spot than them :X:
+-*Never* compare yourself to others becasue you might be starting at a different spot than them :x:

 -*Always* remember to give your brain a break :grinning: :face_with_spiral_eyes: